-16 Uvalde fourth graders waited an hour with injured teacher
+16 Uvalde fourth graders waited an hour with wounded teacher

 Moments later, a gunman stormed into their fourth-grade wing and began spraying bullets before ultimately making his way into rooms 111 and 112.

 In room 109, Avila repeatedly texted for help, according to messages reviewed by The Associated Press.
 First at 11:35 a.m. in the text to her family that she says was meant for the teacher group chat.
 Then at 11:38 in a message to the school’s vice principal.
-At 11:45 she responded to a text from the school’s counselor asking if her classroom was in lockdown with: “I’m shot, send help.”
+At 11:45, she responded to a text from the school’s counselor asking if her classroom was on lockdown with: “I’m shot, send help.”
 And when the principal assured her that help was on the way, she replied simply: “Help.”

 “Yes they are coming,” the principal wrote back at 11:48 a.m.